mcohen01/node-quickbooks/README.md

 <a name="reportDepartmentSales" />
 #### reportDepartmentSales(options, callback)

-Retrieves the DepartmentSales Report from Quickbooks
+Retrieves the DepartmentSales Report from QuickBooks

 __Arguments__